Hide

 For the second sample test case, note that a bug may use multiple copies of a charm, and the charm’s names may not be in any known language.

-Note that a string $P = P_1P_2P_3\dots $ is said to be lexicographically smaller than a string $Q = Q_1Q_2Q_3\dots $ if either:
+Note that a string P=P1P2P3 is said to be lexicographically smaller than a string Q=Q1Q2Q3 if either:

-• $P$ is a prefix of $Q$, but $P \neq Q$.
+• P is a prefix of Q, but PQ.

-• There exists some $i$ such that $P_ j = Q_ j$ for all $j < i$, and $P_ i < Q_ i$.
+• There exists some i such that Pj=Qj for all j<i, and Pi<Qi.
 Here, characters are ordered alphabetically, so a is the smallest, b is the second smallest, etc.

 Sample Input 1 Sample Output 1